-You might have come across terms like county recording, court copy request, eRecording or assisted e-filing quite often.
+You might have come across terms like county recording, county recorded document copy request, eRecording or assisted e-Recording quite often.
 In this article, Countrywide is giving you a beginner’s guide on what these terms mean and how they may affect you.

 Attorneys, land title examiners, companies, historians, and members of the general public can use the information included in a document to confirm or ascertain property ownership after it has been recorded.
-In terms of real estate, the county recorder’s office is involved in almost every transaction involving real estate.
+In terms of real estate, the county recorder’s office is involved in almost every transaction involving real estate, including Recording of a Lis Pendens, Abstract of Judgment and Renewal of Court Judgments.

 The establishment of a history of property ownership that informs property owners of any obligations or encumbrances against a property is made feasible by recorded information.
 It would be nearly hard to buy real estate and be certain of a clear title to the land without the assistance of county recorders.